 New issued residential building permits in Nassau County have been steady over the past four years providing, on average, approximately 1,000 new dwelling-units annually.
+New non-residential development construction and site plan approvals are up in 18/19 over previous years [ref.
+2019 Growth Trends Report published by Nassau County, FL].

 In 2017, eighty-nine (89) percent of all new dwelling-units were east of I-95 with 60% of those occurring in the Yulee area (County Commissioner District 3).
-Pockets of residential development can be found in across eastern Nassau County including: along the Amelia Concourse and CR-107 corridors, within the Chester Road, Blackrock Road, and Barnwell Road communities north of SR-200/A1A, within the Wildlight/ENCPA development, along the William Burgess Boulevard, Harts Road and US Hwy-17 corridors south of SR 200, and on Amelia Island primarily along the Amelia Parkway corridor.
-New non-residential development has increased over the last four years along the SR200 Corridor and, in particularly, within the Wildlight and the Chester Road areas.
+Pockets of residential development can be found across eastern Nassau County, east of I-95, including: along the Amelia Concourse and CR-107 corridors, within the Chester Road, Blackrock Road, and Barnwell Road communities north of SR-200/A1A, within the Wildlight/ENCPA development, along the William Burgess Boulevard, Harts Road and US Hwy-17 corridors south of SR 200, and on Amelia Island primarily along the Amelia Parkway corridor.
+New non-residential development has increased over the last four years, especially over the last 12 months, along the SR200 Corridor and, in particularly, within the Wildlight and the Chester Road areas.

 Areas west of I95 have also experienced steady residential growth over the past four years.
-Most notably, the area just west of I95 and south of SR200 where previously dormant pre-recession housing developments are now built-out.
+Most notably, the area just west of I95 and south of SR200 where previously dormant pre-recession housing developments are now builtout.
 Further, based on the recent construction plan approvals for the Three Rivers DRI and Mills Creek Preserve multi-family project, significantly more activity is expected in this sub-region of the County over the coming 18-24 months.

-In addition, and consistent with ULI and Nassau County PEO predictions made in 2017, there has been a significant up-tick over the last twelve month from development entities expressing interest in undertaking new residential developments in the areas south of the Town of Callahan along the Lem Turner, US Hwy 1 and US Hwy 301 corridors.
+In addition, and consistent with ULI and Nassau County PEO predictions made in early 2017, there has been a significant up-tick over the last twelve months from development entities expressing interest in undertaking new residential developments in the areas south of the Town of Callahan along the Lem Turner, US Hwy 1 and US Hwy 301 corridors.
 One limiting factor inhibiting large scale residential development has been the lack of public water and waster water capacity coming from the Town of Callahan.
 However, the Town of Callahan has recently (2019) received a five (5) million dollar grant to significantly expand water and waste water capacity and service range.

 Based on conversations with the Town of Callahan, it is the intent of the Town to extend public water and wastewater services lines from the Town south approximately five (5) miles along US HWY 301 to the Crawford Diamond Industrial Park.
 The proposed utility project will not only provide much needed water and wastewater services to the Crawford Diamond, but will also open up a significant portion of Western Nassau County to greater development potential.
-The latent demand for new residential start-ups in the western region of the County south of Callahan, coupled with expanded public water/waste water capacities has the potential to result is rapid low-density (1 to 3 units an acre) residential development in this sub-region.
+The latent demand for new residential start-ups in the western region of the County south of Callahan, coupled with expanded public water/waste water capacities has the potential to result is rapid low-density (fewer than 5 dwelling units to the gross acre) residential development in this sub-region.
 Other drivers for population expansion in this particular sub-region are provided in Appendix B + D.